nsacyber/RandPassGenerator/README.md

 	java -jar PassGenerator.jar -decrypt

+Example 8: generate 6 passphrases at strength ~100, but using base strength of 94 plus random upcase of first letter

+	java -jar PassGenerator.jar -pp 6 -pplen 7 -str 94 -rcc 1

 ### Design Information
 The foundation of RandPassGenerator is an implementation of the NIST SP800-90 Hash DRBG.
 It uses entropy, carefully gathered from system sources, to generate quality random output.
 The internal strength of the DRBG is 192 bits, according to NIST SP800-57, using the SHA-384 algorithm.
 In accordance with SP800-90, the DRBG is seeded with at least 888 bits of high quality entropy from entropy sources prior to any operation.